 Under the leadership of a food and beverage director and our executive chef, dining at Willamette View is about fresh, local and sustainable ingredients and innovative fare – all created for today’s discerning seniors.

 What if I want to have a family reunion or potluck dinner?
 Are there places to hold large gatherings at Willamette View?

 Yes.
-Our catering staff can assist you in hosting small to large events in various settings on our campus.
+Hosting small to large events can occur in various settings on our campus.